Margaret Minnicks has been an online writer for many years. She writes about various topics including celebrities and entertainment.

 Isaac in the Bible was the long-awaited son of Abraham and Sarah.
 Isaac was a Guardian assigned to the Waterford house only in Season 2.
 He was drowned along with Eden for their sin according to the law in Gilead.

 Read More From Reelrundown

-Luke in the series is the husband of June.
+Luke, in the series, is June's husband.
 Luke is one of the four gospel writers and the only physician and Gentile writer of the entire Bible.

 Hannah is June and Luke's daughter who is now in the hands of Serena.
 In the Bible, Hannah prayed to have a male child and God answered her prayer.